Nutrition Connections (NC) is your trusted expert for reports on food literacy, nutrition and healthy eating.

 Eating in Ontario: What Do We Know?
 Vegetable and fruit consumption, food insecurity, self-rated health, and physical activity based on CCHS 2017 and implications related to COVID-19 (PDF)

 This report reveals the troubling depths of food insecurity among female lone-parent households, Indigenous populations, and low-income Ontarians.
-Eating in Ontario: What do we know, identifies the degree to which too many Ontarians are not being sufficiently nourished, and face challenges feeding their families.
+It also identifies the degree to which too many Ontarians are not being sufficiently nourished, and face challenges feeding their families.
 This is due in part to the COVID-19 pandemic contributing to mental health concerns and increasing risk of serious long-term health complications including chronic diseases such as diabetes.

 Exploring Food and Eating Trends among Ontario Families with Children – What do you know?